Aaron-Gp/iGEM-2024/content/project-engineering.md

 [Figure 1.
 BsFbFp circuits]{.fig-title}

-​	Genetic circuit: Gene recA and BsFbFp were all synthesized by Sangon Biotech according to BIOBRICK standard, and the gene circuit was obtained by PCR and verified by agarose gel electrophoresis.
+​Genetic circuit: Gene recA and BsFbFp were all synthesized by Sangon Biotech according to BIOBRICK standard, and the gene circuit was obtained by PCR and verified by agarose gel electrophoresis.